By Hope Thomson, Project Director at the SOG Environmental Finance Center

 Cost to Utility

-To connect with new users, someone has to pay the combination of substantial connection costs and the preexisting financial pressures utilities face; connection costs are often passed along to the customer.
-This can change if the new customer is outside municipal limits and will be annexed into the town or city.
-The effects of annexation on these costs can be complex.
+Connecting new users comes with substantial connection costs, which are often passed on to the customer.
+However, if the new customer is located outside municipal limits and is annexed into the town or city, cost structures can change.
+The financial and operational impacts of annexation on utility expenses can be complex and vary by location.
 To learn more about annexation and its relationship to the extension of services, see the School of Government’s Coates Canon blog post from 2011.

 Funding Opportunities